-Alternate activity for those unable to attend the R1 Summit- 1 PM, Meet at Santa Fe on Stone Drive, Kingsport for lunch.
+3 PM, Meet at Santa Fe on Stone Drive, Kingsport for lunch.

+Its an alternative activity for those who can't make the R1 summit this year.
 Come on out and enjoy some amazing Mexican Food and good company!
 This is a great chance to meeting the crew for potential members.
 Be sure to contact us and let us know you are coming!

 Horror & pop culture con coming to Meadowview Convention Center in Kingsport, TN on May 30th through June 1st in 2025!